 Fiddle

-Irma and Gretchen on dual fiddles
+Irma and Gretchen on dual fiddles (2009)

 (Irma) Two of my uncles were fiddle builders, so it has always had a certain allure for me.
 Frankly, the reason it took so long for me to get to the fiddle was because I had so many other instruments that I loved to play.
 Then I met Gretchen Van Houten.
 Gretchen is one of those people who have only to walk into a room and an ordinary rehearsal becomes a party.
-Long past the point that she has to prove anything to anyone (1992 National Fiddle Champion), she calmly slouched into a chair, and proceeded to blow me away.
+Long past the point that she has to prove anything to anyone (1992 National Fiddle Champion, Western Music Association fiddle champion), shed calmly slouch into a chair, and proceed to blow us away.
 She didn't need music, she didn't even need to know the song.
 Gretchen's playing blew a breath of fresh air, not only into the tunes, but into my heart.
 She'd play along for a while, then all of a sudden, she'd lean forward, get this tiny little smile on her face, then promptly leave us all in the dust.
 Just because she could.
 And it was thrilling for us mere mortals.
 Watching her play inspired me to dig into my roots and tap that fiddle blood in my family.
 I can never thank her enough for her patience.
 While still a beginner, every now and then, when I'm sawing along on Bonaparte's Retreat or Faded Love, I can close my eyes and feel like I'm truly a 'real live' fiddler.
 You should hear my rendition of Boil Them Cabbage Down.
 Stunning.
 So it's a work in progress, but the love of playing is already there, just waiting for my hands and schedule to catch up.

 Bowed Psaltery